Some of the best salmon fishing we’ve found in Alaska; only 8 guests a week!

 The lodge complex features 24-hour electricity, hot and cold running water including comfortable showers, flush toilets, sinks, limited wifi (adequate to send and receive emails) and facetime phone service (no cell reception), and all of the buildings are heated.
 It’s not fancy, but it is new, comfortable, and dry, and offers spectacular views of the coastal range and ancient Aniakchak Volcano rising 4,400 feet from sea level, separating the Pacific Ocean from the Bering Sea.

 Your time spent at Lava Creek Lodge will be comfortable, and memorable in the extreme remoteness of the location.
 You are a long way from the nearest town, and the nighttime skies can be spectacular.
-It is a very special place, made even more so by the lodge’s tiny weekly occupancy!
+It is a very special place, made even more so by the lodge’s small weekly occupancy!

 Typical Fishing Day at Lava Creek Lodge